jku-swe-simcomp/local-deploy/README.md

 ## Adaptors
 The adaptors are configured to automatically register themselves at the [service-registry](https://github.com/jku-swe-simcomp/simcomp-services/tree/main/service-registry).
+There is a delay configured for the registration to mitigate the risk of the adaptors attempting registration while the registry is not ready to handle the request.
+If registration still fails, either trigger registration manually using the swagger-ui of the adaptors, or restart the adaptor containers.

 ## Workflows
 There are two github actions workflow for this repository [(see here)](./.github/workflows).